algosup/2022-Project-Artificial-Intelligence-Group-C/Documents/Functional_Specifications.md

 ## Non-functional requirements

-If we have the time it possible to create a User Interface for the synthesizer that is possible to show immediately the waves and where it possible with some buttons to add an effect or change the wave with different parameters.
-Add a compatibility with android and IOS and a keyboard to play a sound or a music directly.
+It is possible to add an LCD screen for the users with which the users could see the accuracy of the AI.
+For example the user speaks and the LCD could indicate whether it is English or French without the LED and the LCD would display how accurately the language spoken is English or French.